mitchellss/real_time_pose/README.md

 # Real Time Pose

-Real Time Pose is a library created by the wearable computing research group, headed and advised by Dr. Jason Forsyth.
-The purpose of the library is to enable users to create body-interactive GUIs through the use of computer vision.
+Real Time Pose is a library for prototyping novel methods of user feedback by creating body-interactive GUIs using computer vison.

 ## Installation